MohamedShalapy204/mini-rag/README.md

 # mini-rag
-from mini rag course on you tub https://www.youtube.com/watch?v=VSFbkFRAT4w&amp;list=PLvLvlVqNQGHCUR2p0b8a0QpVjDUg50wQj&amp;index=3
+from mini rag course on youtub https://www.youtube.com/watch?v=VSFbkFRAT4w&amp;list=PLvLvlVqNQGHCUR2p0b8a0QpVjDUg50wQj&amp;index=3

 this is a minimal implementation of the RAG model for question answering.